AdobeDocs/analytics-platform.en/help/report-builder/schedule-reportbuilder.md

 * If you have not defined a schedule using **[!UICONTROL Show scheduling options]**, select **[!UICONTROL Send now]** to send the workbook by email immediately.
 * If you have defined a schedule using **[!UICONTROL Show scheduling options]**, select **[!UICONTROL Send on schedule]** to send the workbook by email using the schedule you defined.

-In both cases, you will see a confirmation toast at the bottom of the Report Bulder hub.
+In both cases, you see a confirmation toast at the bottom of the Report Builder hub.

 To cancel sending the workbook, select **[!UICONTROL Cancel]**.